numfocus/gsoc/2016/proposals/rai-vivek.md

 survey responses.
 It might help us answer some really interesting questions
 like:

-* Do Windows (or any platform) users found it more difficult to manage through the workshop than the others?
+* *Do some platform users find it more difficult to manage through the workshop than the others?*

 ## Open Source Development Experience

 Collaborator in many open-source projects.
-A few that I’m personally fond of:
+A few that I am personally fond of:

 * [Sequenceserver](https://github.com/wurmlab/sequenceserver):  > 115+ commits,
     bioinformatics software, developed in Ruby, Frontend and backend design